bpurinton/PebbleCounts/docs/PebbleCounts_Manual_Nov2018.md

 ---

 # Introduction
 This guide will briefly walk you through the installation and running of PebbleCounts at the command line.
 PebbleCounts is a Python based application for the identification and sizing of gravel from either orthorectified, georeferenced (**UTM projected**) images with known resolution or simple non-orthorectified images taken from directly overhead with the image resolution approximated by the camera parameters and shot height.
 It is a semi-automated  program in that edge detection and k-means segmentation are performed automatically, but the user must interactively hand-click the well outlined pebbles and ignore the bad results.
 The software is extremely useful for area-by-number pebble counts without painstaking field work or the disruption of the natural environment via gravel removal.
-If you really want some deeper background on the problem of grain size measurement from imagery and the testing of PebbleCounts, check out the publication accompanying the algorithm: PUBLICATION DOI.
-And cite it if you use the results in your own work.
+If you really want some deeper background on the problem of grain size measurement from imagery and the testing of PebbleCounts, check out the publication accompanying the algorithm:

+**PUBLICATION DOI.**

+and cite it if you use the results in your own work.

 Happy clicking!